bec-archer/SR80-Manuals/user-manual.md

 Tap any device row to open its edit sheet.

-- **Name** — type whatever makes sense for your shop (e.g., "Maria's iPad", "Back Shop Tech", "Bec's iPhone")
+- **Name** — type whatever makes sense for your shop (e.g., "the front counter staff's iPad", "Back Shop Tech", "Bec's iPhone")
 - **Role** — use the segmented picker to change the role: Front Counter, Tech Station, or Admin

 Tap **Save** when done.